hotosm/fmtm/docs/about/faq.md

 ## Info For Users

-### Do I need to create an account to use the FMTM Web App?
+### Do I need to create an account to use the FieldTM Web App?

 Mappers have no requirement to sign up, easing the process of mapping for those that are impatient to get started!
-However, to use the FMTM project management site it is recommended to sign in with OSM.
+However, to use the FieldTM project management site it is recommended to sign in with OSM.
 This is so data uploaded to OSM can be attributed to a user.
 Notifications are also sent via OpenStreetMap messages/emails.

 ---

-### How do I contribute to a mapping project on the FMTM Web App?
+### How do I contribute to a mapping project on the FieldTM Web App?

-To contribute to a mapping project on the FMTM Web App, you can create an account, select a project of interest, and choose a task to work on.
+To contribute to a mapping project on the FieldTM Web App, you can create an account, select a project of interest, and choose a task to work on.
 You can then use the mapping tools provided to complete the task.

 ---

-### Can I work on multiple mapping tasks at the same time on the FMTM Web App?
+### Can I work on multiple mapping tasks at the same time on the FieldTM Web App?

-Yes, you can work on multiple mapping tasks at the same time on the FMTM Web App, as long as you can commit the necessary time and effort to each task.
+Yes, you can work on multiple mapping tasks at the same time on the FieldTM Web App, as long as you can commit the necessary time and effort to each task.

 ---

-### How do I know if my mapping work on the FMTM Web App is accurate?
+### How do I know if my mapping work on the FieldTM Web App is accurate?

-The FMTM Web App has a validation process where other contributors review and validate the mapping work.
+The FieldTM Web App has a validation process where other contributors review and validate the mapping work.
 This helps to ensure the accuracy of the mapping data.

 ---

-### Can I provide feedback on a mapping project on the FMTM Web App?
+### Can I provide feedback on a mapping project on the FieldTM Web App?

-Yes, you can provide feedback on a mapping project on the FMTM Web App by leaving a comment on the project page or contacting the project manager.
+Yes, you can provide feedback on a mapping project on the FieldTM Web App by leaving a comment on the project page or contacting the project manager.

 ---

-### How do I download mapping data from a project on the FMTM Web App?
+### How do I download mapping data from a project on the FieldTM Web App?

-To download mapping data from a project on the FMTM Web App, you can select the project of interest and click on the "Export" button on the project page.
+To download mapping data from a project on the FieldTM Web App, you can select the project of interest and click on the "Export" button on the project page.

 ---

-### Can I use the mapping data from the FMTM Web App for my own research or projects?
+### Can I use the mapping data from the FieldTM Web App for my own research or projects?

-The mapping data on the FMTM Web App is generally open and available for use, but it is important to check the specific project requirements and licenses before using the data for your own research or projects.
+The mapping data on the FieldTM Web App is generally open and available for use, but it is important to check the specific project requirements and licenses before using the data for your own research or projects.

 ---

-### What are the benefits of contributing to the FMTM?
+### What are the benefits of contributing to the FieldTM?

-Contributing to the FMTM allows you to help with important humanitarian and development work, while also developing your mapping skills and knowledge.
+Contributing to the FieldTM allows you to help with important humanitarian and development work, while also developing your mapping skills and knowledge.

 ---

-### Do I need to have prior mapping experience to contribute to the FMTM?
+### Do I need to have prior mapping experience to contribute to the FieldTM?

-No, prior mapping experience is not required to contribute to the FMTM.
+No, prior mapping experience is not required to contribute to the FieldTM.
 The platform provides training and resources to help new contributors get started.

 ---